Efficiency of band edge optical transitions of 2D monolayer materials: A high-throughput computational study: Computational details

-The crystal structures utilized in this investigation were obtained from the C2DB database \cite{Haastrup_2DMATER_5_2018_https://doi.org/10.1088/2053-1583/aacfc1}, and were selected based on their dynamic and thermodynamic stability.
-This selection criterion required nonimaginary frequencies in the phonon dispersion and energy values above the convex hull of less than 50~meV per atom.
-The \ac{DFT} \cite{PhysRev.136.B864,PhysRev.140.A1133} based calculations were conducted using the \textsc{vasp} package \cite{Kresse_physrevb_47_1993_10.1103/PhysRevB.47.558,Kresse_compmatscience_6_1996_10.1016/0927-0256(96)00008-0} (version 6.4.0), which employs the projector augmented wave pseudopotential method for the basis set treatment \cite{Bloch_physrevb_50_1994_10.1103/PhysRevB.50.17953}.
-The \ac{PBE} exchange-correlation functional was employed \cite{Perdew_physrevlett_77_1996_10.1103/PhysRevLett.77.3865}.
-The selected cutoff energy $E_{\text{cut}}$ for the plane wave expansion was set to the maximum \textsc{ENMAX} parameter (\textsc{POTCAR} file) from the atomic species in the compounds.
-For the pseudo-potentials approximation, the version 5.4 of the \textsc{POTCAR} files were employed and the number of valence electrons and cutoff energy for each pseudo-potential can be found in Table~S1 from the Supplementary Material (SM) \cite{supp}.
+The \ac{DFT}~\cite{PhysRev.136.B864,PhysRev.140.A1133} based calculations were conducted using the \ac{VASP} package~\cite{Kresse_physrevb_47_1993_10.1103/PhysRevB.47.558,Kresse_compmatscience_6_1996_10.1016/0927-0256(96)00008-0} (version 6.4.0), which employs the projector augmented wave pseudopotential method for the basis set treatment~\cite{Bloch_physrevb_50_1994_10.1103/PhysRevB.50.17953}.
+The \ac{PBE} exchange-correlation functional was employed~\cite{Perdew_physrevlett_77_1996_10.1103/PhysRevLett.77.3865}.
+The cutoff energy for the plane wave expansion was set to the maximum \texttt{ENMAX} parameter (\texttt{POTCAR} file) from the atomic species in the compounds.
+Projector augmented-wave pseudopotentials~\cite{Kresse_PRB_59_1999} (version 5.4) were employed.
+The number of valence electrons and cutoff energy for each element can be found in Table~\ref{table:SI_Potcars_1} from the \ac{SM}.
 A $\Gamma$-centered unshifted $k$-mesh was utilized.
-For this purpose, we employed the fully automatic generation scheme with a $R_{k}=20$ parameter, which determines the number of subdivisions for every lattice vector $\mathbf{b}_{i}$ as $N_{i} = \text{int}[\text{max}(1,R_{k}|\mathbf{b}_{i}|+0.5)]$.
-In cases where the $k$-point for the band edges was not included in the automatic mesh, it was explicitly added to the list with a weight of zero for the computation of the momentum matrix elements.
-The precision mode employed with the PREC flag was accurate, this defines the fast Fourier transform grid NG(X,Y,Z), where NG$J$ represents the number of points along the $J$ lattice vector.
-With the selected mode, $\text{NG}J\propto 2G_{\text{cut}}$, where $E_{\text{cut}}=\frac{\hbar^2}{2m_{0}}G_{\text{cut}}^2$. \Ac{SOC} was considered in all calculations \cite{PhysRevB.93.224425}.
+We employed the fully automatic generation scheme with a $R_{k}=20$ parameter, which determines the number of subdivisions for every reciprocal lattice vector $\bm{b}_{i}$ as $N_{i} = \text{int}[\text{max}(1,R_{k}|\bm{b}_{i}|+0.5)]$.
+In cases where the $k$-point corresponding to the band edges was not included in the automatic mesh, it was explicitly added to the list with a weight of zero for the computation of the momentum matrix elements.
+The precision mode (\texttt{PREC} flag) was set to `accurate'.
+This resulted in a denser Fourier grid for charge densities and potentials. \Ac{SOC} was considered in all calculations~\cite{PhysRevB.93.224425}.
 The convergence criteria for the total energy in the electronic self-consistent field loop was set at $10^{-6}$~eV.
 For the orbital partial occupancies, we used a 0.01~eV Gaussian smearing width.
-The momentum matrix elements were transformed from the dipole matrix elements (WAVEDER file), as $\mathbf{p}_{vc,\mathbf{k}} = \mathbbm{i} m_0(E_{\phi_{c,\mathbf{k}}} - E_{\phi_{v,\mathbf{k}}}) \mathbf{r}_{vc,\mathbf{k}} / \hbar$.
-Convergence tests for the squared momentum matrix elements, were performed for three representative materials of the ensemble with respect to the $R_{k}$, cutoff energy and precision mode computational parameters, and are presented in Fig.~S1 of the SM \cite{supp}.